boardroom-inc/documentation/sdk/governance-frameworks/README.md

 # Frameworks

 Most [protocol integrations](../integrating-your-protocol.md) will not need to implement adapters completely from scratch.
-For instance, several protocols make use of off-chain signalling for proposals via Snapshot, while others may use a copy of Compound's Govenor contracts.
+For instance, several protocols make use of off-chain signalling for proposals via Snapshot, while others may use a copy of Compound's Governor contracts.

 The Governance SDK ships with framework implementations that can be used as adapters by instantiating a framework instance with a minimal set of configuration, keeping protocol integrations very simple.

 As the crypto ecosystem evolves and new approaches and frameworks for governance are developed, we can ensure we keep protocol integrations straightforward by staying up to date with our own standardized set of adapters.